abhilash1910/lightning/docs/source-pytorch/common/precision_basic.rst

 16-bit Precision
 ****************

-Use 16-bit mixed precision to lower your memory consumption by up to half so that you can train and deploy larger models.
+Use 16-bit precision to cut your memory consumption in half so that you can train and deploy larger models.
 If your GPUs are [`Tensor Core <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_] GPUs, you can also get a ~3x speed improvement.
 Half precision can sometimes lead to unstable training.

 .. code::

-    Trainer(precision='16-mixed')
+    Trainer(precision=16)

 ----